 - Your business ideas are precious.
 If you want to talk about them, make sure people you talk to sign a non-disclosure agreement.

 The Prince’s Trust’s Enterprise Programme can help you if you’re aged 18 to 30 and have a good business idea.
 You'll get access to business skills training, planning, start-up loans, funding and support from a mentor.

 MiEnterprise is a supported self-employment specialist that enables disabled people to set up their own businesses.

 Business Start Wales supports people starting, running and growing a business.
 This includes online information, advice and guidance, the Business Wales Helpline and Business Wales centres.

-PRIME Cymru offers tailored one-to-one support from an experienced business mentor to people over 50 looking to set up a business.
+PRIME Cymru offers tailored support from an experienced business mentor to people over 50 looking to set up a business.

 Last reviewed by Scope on: 02/04/2018